JRiggles/Git-Real/README.md

 - adafruit_ntp
 - adafruit_requests

+> [!IMPORTANT]
+> You must install the correct version of CircuitPython that matches the Feaather board you're using!

 You can download the **lib.zip** file from this repository and copy its contents to the `lib` folder on the `CIRCUITPY` drive if you plan to build one yourself.

 ### settings.toml